bxparks/rpn83p/docs/USER_GUIDE.md

 #### Storage Register Size

-The default number of registers is 25.
-The total number of registers can be changed up to a maximum of 100 using the `RSIZ` menu function under `MODE` menu folder (quickly accessed using the `MODE` button):
+The total number of registers is 25 by default (the minimum allowed), but can be increased up to a maximum of 100 using the `RSIZ` menu function under `MODE` menu folder (which can be accessed quickly using the `MODE` button):

 - ![ROOT > MODE](images/menu-root-mode.png)
     - ![ROOT > MODE > RSIZ](images/menu-root-mode-rsiz.png)

 **HP-42S Compatibility Note**: The `RSIZ` command is named `SIZE` on the HP-42S.
-On RPN83P, there are 3 "size" commands (`RSIZ`, `SSIZ`, `WSIZ`) and it seemed too confusing to use just `SIZE` so I named it `RSIZ` instead.
+On RPN83P, there are 3 different "size" commands (`RSIZ`, `SSIZ`, `WSIZ`) and it seemed too confusing to use just `SIZE` so I named it `RSIZ` instead.

 Here is an example of using `RSIZ` to change the number of registers to 50: